University of the People review and FAQ

 The United Nations has been made aware of various correspondences, being circulated via e-mail, from Internet web sites, text messages and via regular mail or facsimile, falsely stating that they are issued by, or in association with the United Nations and/or its officials.
 These scams, which may seek to obtain money and/or in many cases personal details from the recipients of such correspondence, are fraudulent. […] [In particular:] The United Nations does not offer prizes, awards, funds, certificates, compensation, scholarships […]

-Nevertheless, University of the People keeps telling us that the diploma mill has partnerships and affiliations with the UN, that it offers UN scholarships, and even uses the UN logos, without being legally authorized to do so, just to mislead people.
+Nevertheless, University of the People continues to claim that it has partnerships and affiliations with the United Nations (UN) and that it offers UN scholarships.
+It even uses UN logos without authorization, all in an effort to mislead people.

 Fastest way to buy a degree from UoPeople

-The fastest way to buy a degree from the University of the People is to use the ridiculous website sophia.org, where you can pass the "exams" right away, and then "transfer your credits" to the University of the People: some students managed to buy their degree in six months.
+The fastest way to buy a degree from the University of the People is by using the ridiculous website sophia.org, where you can instantly pass "exams" and then "transfer credits" to UoPeople.
+Some students have managed to obtain their degree in just six months using this method.

 How our dog graduated from the University of the people using ChatGPT (free version)

 Thanks to this wonderful university, our beloved puppy, a Jack Russell terrier, graduated in Business Administration.
-Insane?
-Not at all: it was all easy, as long as we kept paying.
+Sounds insane?
+Not at all: it was shockingly easy, as long as we kept paying.

-Anyway, we paid the entry fee and chose the best program for our puppy: the choice fell on Business Administration because UoPeople claims in the homepage that all the alumni work at well-known companies such as Apple and Google, so we were confident that our Jack Russell could land a great job immediately.
+Anyway, we paid the entry fee and carefully selected the best program for our puppy.
+After considering the options, we decided on Business Administration: after all, UoPeople's homepage proudly claims that all their alumni work at top companies like Apple and Google.
+With such promising career prospects, we were confident that our Jack Russell would land a great job immediately.

-As for the tests, a (human) student gave us the solutions — they have been the same for years — while we wrote essays, and the daily journal entries, by using the free version of ChatGPT.
-The vast majority of UoPeople students, especially the ones who "speak" English very badly, uses ChatGPT to copy-paste the "homework".
-Perfect results, very high GPA: an education revolution!
+As for the tests, a (human) student provided us with the answers, which have remained the same for years, while we handled essays and daily journal entries by simply using the free version of ChatGPT.
+The vast majority of UoPeople students, especially those who barely speak English, copy-paste their homework directly from ChatGPT.
+Perfect results and an exceptionally high GPA: truly an "education revolution"!

 Jack Russell also received a wonderful internship offer!
-Before graduating, UoPeople offered him an interesting paid internship in Nigeria and India.
-The meaning of "paid", here, is that the student must pay $1495 to accept a UoPeople internship, and not the other way around.
-That's correct: a UoPeople online internship, usually in Nigeria or India, costs $1495.
-The purpose of the internship was to write a page in HTML; finding it too easy, Jack Russell was not interested in UoPeople's internship offer and politely declined it.
+Before graduating, UoPeople presented him with an exciting paid internship opportunity in Nigeria and India.
+However, in this case, "paid" meant that the student had to pay $1,495 to accept the internship (not the other way around).
+That's right: a UoPeople online internship, typically located in Nigeria or India, comes with a $1,495 price tag.
+The internship task?
+Writing a simple HTML page.
+Finding it far too easy, Jack Russell was not interested in UoPeople’s offer and politely declined.

-Our Jack Russell is also willing to shoot a YouTube video claiming the University of the People is the most beautiful university in the world.
-Considering that UoPeople has been spending so much money on spammy SEO — instead of helping Africa — he is excited to spread the "education revolution" message.
-Indeed, our puppy and his degree, using the free version of ChatGPT, are the biggest revolution ever: "UoPeople, the first dog-friendly university".
-We sent an email but nobody has replied yet; we will keep you guys posted.
+Our Jack Russell is also eager to film a YouTube video proclaiming University of the People as the most beautiful university in the world.
+Given that UoPeople spends enormous amounts of money on spammy SEO instead of actually helping Africa, he is thrilled to contribute to spreading the "education revolution" message.
+After all, our puppy and his degree, earned with the free version of ChatGPT, represent the biggest revolution ever: "UoPeople, the first dog-friendly university."
+We even sent an email to UoPeople, but so far, nobody has replied; we will keep you guys posted.

 Share on Facebook Share on X Share on WhatsApp Share on Telegram

-The University of the People, which is going to face our class action lawsuit, claims that this website was created by "disgruntled ex-employees who falsified their academic credentials and were fired".
+The University of the People, which is about to face our class action lawsuit, claims that this website was created by "disgruntled ex-employees who falsified their academic credentials and were fired."
 Fake news!
-We are former students — not "employees" — who left the organization when we realized it was a for-profit scam.
-By the way, we would never agree to work for an Israeli diploma mill that resembles a cult.
-Despite UoPeople's false claims, we have never had anything to do with their scams, and we want our money back.
+We are former students (not "employees") who left the organization after realizing it was a for-profit scam.
+By the way, we would never agree to work for an Israeli diploma mill that operates like a cult.
+Despite UoPeople's false accusations, we have never been involved in any of their scams, and we want our money back.

-Besides, stating that "the volunteer instructors were fired because their credentials were fake", clearly shows that the University of the People "hires" instructors using fraudulent credentials, without carrying out background checks (not even the most elementary checks).
-On the other hand, we are sure that no UoPeople professors use fraudulent credentials, just because UoPeople has no professors at all.
-Everyone, including the "instructors", just copy-paste stuff generated by the free version of ChatGPT.
+Besides, stating that "the volunteer instructors were fired because their credentials were fake" clearly proves that University of the People "hires" instructors with fraudulent credentials without conducting even the most basic background checks.
+On the other hand, we are certain that no UoPeople professors use fraudulent credentials, just because UoPeople has no professors at all.
+Everyone, including the so-called "instructors", simply copy-pastes content generated by the free version of ChatGPT.